hpe-storage/scod/docs/csi_driver/using.md

 pvc-13336da3-7...
 32Gi     RWO          Delete         Bound  default/my-first-pvc hpe-scod     3s
 ```

 The above output means that the HPE CSI Driver successfully provisioned a new volume.
 The volume is not attached to any node yet.
-It will only be attached to a node if a workload is scheduled requesting the `PersistentVolumeClaim`.
+It will only be attached to a node if a scheduled workload requests the `PersistentVolumeClaim`.
 Now, let us create a `Pod` that refers to the above volume.
 When the `Pod` is created, the volume will be attached, formatted and mounted according to the specification.

 ```yaml
 kind: Pod